About E&E News — Essential news for energy and environment professionals

 E&E News is a news organization focusing on energy and the environment.

-Our five daily publications and video programs deliver original and compelling journalism that keeps top decisionmakers in government, business, NGOs and academia informed and ahead of the curve.
+Our five daily publications deliver original and compelling journalism that keeps top decisionmakers in government, business, NGOs and academia informed and ahead of the curve.

 E&E’s success as an independently owned news organization -- established in 1998 -- relies on producing timely and objective reporting that our subscribers from all sides of the issues value and trust.